 - tracking labor instructor labor time using online platforms

-So, in designing your project, try to be quite specific about what you’d like to examine, and think about how will you “capture” some data on it, and how you will assess the effectiveness of it.
-Will you ask/survey students about their perceptions of a particular form of commenting?
-Or will you do an analysis of the revisions that are written after a certain type of commenting?
+In designing your own project, try to be quite specific about what you’d like to examine, and think about how will you “capture” some empirical data on it, and how you will assess the effectiveness of it.
+Will you ask/survey students about their perceptions of a particular online experience?
+Or will you do an analysis of the revisions that are written after a certain type of online feedback?
+Will you compare something in two different sections of your courses to see how student responses differ?
 Operationalizing what “effective” means is part of the intellectual task of this project, and it will likely look different in our various research projects.

 Lastly, please remember that these projects can be done solo or they can be done collaboratively with some of your collaboration group colleagues.
-Sometime working together can actually be easier because you can support each other in finding secondary sources, etc.
+Sometime working together can actually be easier because you can support each other in finding secondary sources, working out the details of your method, etc.

-Please don’t hesitate to contact us at any time with questions.
+Please don’t hesitate to contact Annie at any time with questions.

-- Form for your Gen Ed project write up Fall research project write-up 2017
+- Form for your Gen Ed project write up (coming soon!)